-Test how successfully these objectives have been met by asking three team members (of differing grades) the questions in the grid to follow.
-Ask the questions in the first column and make an assessment against the answer guidelines in the second column.
+Test how successfully these objectives have been met by asking 3 team members (of differing grades) the questions in the grid below.
+Ask the questions in the 1st column and make an assessment against the answer guidelines in the 2nd column.